 Opening Our Hearts to Love

 Omniscience and all-loving both imply having everyone in our minds and hearts.
 Nevertheless, when a Buddha is focused on or with only one person, he or she is 100% concentrated on that person.
 Therefore, having love for everyone does not mean that love for each individual is diluted.
 We need not fear that if we open our hearts to many people, our personal relations will be less intense or fulfilling.
 We may cling less and be less dependent on any one relation to be all-satisfying, and we may spend less time with each individual, but each is a full involvement.
-The same is true in terms of others’ love for us when we’re jealous that it will be diluted because they also love someone else.
+The same is true in terms of others’ love for us when we’re jealous that it will be diluted because they also have loving friendships with others.